yfyf/xmlgames/README.rst

 * xml.etree.ElementTree in PyPy.
 * xml.etree.cElementTree in CPython.
 * add JIT to ``get_producturl.py`` rpython.
-* Streaming (for constant memory usage) for all implementations.

 Rules:

-1. Read to memory before processing.
+1. Streaming (for constant memory usage) for all implementations.
 2. Warm filesystem cache (i.e. do it more than once).
 3. Single-threaded.
 We are interested only about serial performance.
 4. If you make your own parser, don't try to make it correct.
 Make it work.